7 participants maximum

 Les Bories – Just south of Gordes lies the Village des Bories, a bizarre, primitive habitat.
 Bories are tiny beehive shaped huts built of overlapping dry stones.
 The construction techniques are thought to date back to Neolithic times.
 This group of bories was inhabited from the 16th to the early 20th centuries.

-Day 7 - Thursday - B5 L6 D4: A day of improvisation, where we will do what you want according to your desires and interests, although there are a lot more of fascinating places, villages, castles to see within 40 minutes drive.
+Day 7 - B5 L5 D6: A day of improvisation, where we will do what you want according to your desires and interests, although there are a lot more fascinating places, villages, castles to see within 40 minutes' drive, or go to Marseille to visit Le Corbusier's Cité Radieuse, and its museums and landmarks.

-Day 8 - Friday - B6 L7 D5: On our way to Les Baux we will stop in St-Remy-de Provence and visit the insane asylum of St. Paul-de-Mausole where Vincent van Gogh had himself admitted after he cut off one of his ear lobes following a fight with Paul Gaugin.
+Day 8 - Friday - B6 L6 D7: On our way to Les Baux we will stop in St-Remy-de Provence and visit the insane asylum of St. Paul-de-Mausole where Vincent van Gogh had himself admitted after he cut off one of his ear lobes following a fight with Paul Gaugin.
 He stayed there for one year and 8 days during which he painted over 150 works.

 Les Baux - With its ruined castles and deserted houses capping an arid rocky spur plunging abruptly to steep ravines on either side, the old village of Les Baux-de-Provence is a spectacular highlight of the tour.
 A stronghold in the early 10th century, Les Baux holds many Roman artifacts, including burial tombs and stèles (monoliths), marking it as a Roman defensive town.